keboola/developers-docs/extend/generic-extractor/configuration/config/jobs/children.md

 See [example [EX022]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/022-basic-child-job-datatype).

 ### Basic Job With Array Values
-It is also possible that the main job returns object which contain direct references to the children:
+It is also possible that the main job returns objects which contain direct references to the children:

 {% highlight json %}